 As discussed in Section 2.1, SMACOF algorithm consists of iterative matrix multiplication as in Eq.
 (10), where V and $B(X^{[k-1]})$ are $n \times n$ matrices, and $X^{[k-1]}$ is $n \times p$ matrix.
-Since the inside of the iteration steps are the dominant steps of the SMACOF approach, the order of SMA-COF algorithm must be $O(k \cdot (n^3 + p \cdot n^2))$ , where k is the iteration number and p is the target dimension.
-Since the purpose of the MDS approach is the mapping high dimensional data into conceivable low-dimensional space, in most cases two- or three-dimensional space, the author may have the assumption that $p \ll n$ , without loss of generality.
-Thus, the order of SMACOF method might be considered as $O(k \cdot n^3)$ .
-The iteration number is totally dependent on the stop criterion, threshold value ( $\varepsilon$ ).
-It can be k > n for small n, but k < n could be typical for large n.
-We may think of k as a constant integer, which is not too small constant for some large enough data set.
-Since the order of SMACOF method is proportional to $n^3$ , the running time is highly dependent on the number of points (n).
+Since the inside of the iteration steps are the most time-consuming steps of the SMACOF approach, the order of SMACOF algorithm must be $O(k \cdot (n^3 + p \cdot n^2))$, where k is the iteration number and p is the target dimension.
+Since target dimension p is typically two or three, the author may have the assumption that $p \ll n$, without loss of generality.
+Thus, the order of SMACOF method might be considered as $O(k \cdot n^3)$, and we may think of k as a constant integer, which is not too small constant for some large enough data set.
+Since the running time of SMACOF method is proportional to n^3 , the running time is highly dependent on the number of points (n).

-Table 1 shows the iteration numbers and the average of the 5 running times of SMACOF program in C# on Intel8b machine (refer to Table 2 for the detail information of the machine) for each data, which are four-dimensional Gaussian distribution data having different number of points, by a naive (non-parallel, non-block based) SMACOF implementation.
-In Table 1, the average running time is increased about 10 (> $2^3$ ) times as the data size is increased in twice.
-This result supports the above time complexity analysis of SMACOF.
+Table 1 shows the average of the 5 running times of SMACOF program in C# on Intel8b machine (refer to Table 2 for the detail information of the machine) for fourdimensional Gaussian distribution data set, which has different number of points, to map in 3D space by a naive (non-parallel, non-block based) SMACOF implementation.
+In Table 1, the average running time is increased about 10 $(> 2^3)$ times as the data size is increased in twice.
 It takes more than 30 minutes for the 1024 points Gaussian distribution data and more than 4 hour 50 minutes for the 2048 points Gaussian distribution data.
-The number of points, however, could be more than millions in real scientific data which we are interested in, so it would take more than $0.5 \times 10^{10}$ hours to run the ordinary SMACOF algorithm with those large scientific data.
-Even though Intel8b machine has two 4-core processors which actually 8 cores, the normal SMACOF program uses only one of the 8 cores.
-(The other 7 cores do nothing, even the program takes almost 5 hours for only 2048-point data.)
+The number of points, however, could be more than millions in real scientific data which we are interested in, so it would take more than 0.5×10^{10} hours to run the ordinary SMACOF algorithm with those large scientific data.
+You should note that even though Intel8b machine has two 4-core processors which actually 8 cores, the naive SMACOF implementation uses only one of the 8 cores.
 As in multicore era, implementation in a parallel approach is critical not only for high performance but for hardware utilization.

-These are the reasons why parallel implementation of SMA-COF (or any application which takes huge amount of time) is interesting now.
+These are the reasons why parallel implementation of SMACOF, or any application which takes huge amount of time, is interesting now.